dhruvpatelgeek/eq-works-interview/README.md

 #### implementation

-> we will have a go-cache in which we will store requests stack with a RATE_LIMIT time of expiration date  if there are more requests it will simply overflow and respond with 429
+> we will have a go-cache in which we will store requests stack with a RATE_LIMIT time of expiration date  if there are more requests it will simply overflow and respond with http 429

 > we will also have a go map to store the key values that are to be stored
 >